Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

    resized to the given dimensions.
 This is useful when one needs a set of images to all be of the exact same size.

+   .. attribute:: width

+      The width in pixel of the output image

+   .. attribute:: height

+      The height in pixel of the output image

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``Resize(160, 80)``                 |
 +================================================+================================================+